drsoni78/wound-dressing-comparison/README.md

 # wound-dressing-comparison
 Reproducible R analysis comparing 25 commercial wound dressings for exuding wounds using TOPSIS, bootstrap, and manufacturer data."
-# Comparative Analysis of Wound Dressings for Exuding Wounds
+# Comparative Analysis of Wound Dressings for Exuding Wounds⚠️
+Note from the Author

+This project was created to promote transparency in wound care decision-making.
+It has not been published in a journal.
+I tried to publish no one accepted my work

+If you adapt this work, I ask only one thing:
+Acknowledge the effort behind open science.

+Credit where it’s due.
+Even if no one is watching.

+— Dr. Navneet Soni, 2025

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)